spunnam/spunnam.github.io/content/hero/index.md

 Previously, I earned my Bachelor of Technology from IIT (BHU) Varanasi, where I built a strong foundation in computer science and software engineering.

-I have worked as a AI/ML Engineer at [Xebia IT Architects](https://xebia.com/).
+I have worked as a Data scientist at [Xebia IT Architects](https://xebia.com/).

 I'm actively seeking a full-time role where I can contribute my skills in coding and finding efficient solutions.